nuxt/docs/pt-BR/guide/views.md

 }
 ```

-To know the list of options you can give to `head`, take a look at [vue-meta documentation](https://github.com/declandewet/vue-meta#recognized-metainfo-properties).
+To learn more about the options available for `head`, take a look at [vue-meta documentation](https://github.com/declandewet/vue-meta#recognized-metainfo-properties).

 More information about the `head` method: [API Configuration `head`](/api/configuration-head).